mikaelvesavuori/dorametrix/README.md

 #### Data collection

 Send an `INCIDENT` event.
-You can do this with either a direct call to the `dorametrix` API endpoint, or by using a webhook ("opened"/"closed"/"labeled"/"unlabeled" event or similar) in [GitHub](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks), [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/manage-webhooks/), or [Jira](https://developer.atlassian.com/server/jira/platform/webhooks/).
+You can do this with either a direct call to the Dorametrix API endpoint, or by using a webhook ("opened"/"closed"/"labeled"/"unlabeled" event or similar) in [GitHub](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks), [Bitbucket](https://support.atlassian.com/bitbucket-cloud/docs/manage-webhooks/), or [Jira](https://developer.atlassian.com/server/jira/platform/webhooks/).
 The conventions are listed above, in the "Configuration" section.

-You could certainly look into other types of integrations and automations, for example by connecting a failing function with calling `dorametrix` (or connecting Cloudwatch to it).
+You could certainly look into other types of integrations and automations, for example by connecting a failing function with calling Dorametrix (or connecting Cloudwatch to it).

 #### Calculation

 Some thinkers in the DORA metrics space will say that we need to understand whether a deployment was successful or failed.
-In `dorametrix` this is seen as unimportant and an over-complication of matters.
+In Dorametrix this is seen as unimportant and an over-complication of matters.
 Instead, all deployments are simply... deployments.

 `{incident count} / {deployment count}`.